-These projects were selected through the Coastal Habitat Restoration and Resilience Grants for Underserved Communities funding opportunity.
-They will support community-driven habitat restoration and help build the capacity of underserved communities to more fully participate in restoration activities.
+These projects will support community-driven habitat restoration and build the capacity of tribes and underserved communities to more fully participate in restoration and coastal resilience activities.

 The Levelock Village Council will conduct a Climate Impact Statement for the Native Village of Levelock, Alaska.
 The Climate Impact Statement will assess how future climate scenarios could affect Levelock and provide strategies to improve their resilience to hazards like sea level rise and flooding.
 In particular, it will focus on how climate change could impact erosion of the Kvichak River, which the community relies on for supply services and sockeye salmon fishing. ($380,000)